Your plants can be on their way to you in less than two days with Grower Direct Express!

-Cheerful repeat blooms, fine-textured foliage and a low-growing fluffy form, the pretty Potentilla bush (Potentilla fruticosa), also known as Bush Cinquefoils, are native to the Northern Hemisphere and are deciduous flowering ornamental plants!
-Well-known for their copious saucer-shaped yellow, pink, orange, or white flowers over a long blooming period.
+Cheerful repeat blooms, fine-textured foliage, and a low-growing, fluffy form, the pretty Potentilla bush (Potentilla fruticosa), also known as Bush Cinquefoils, is native to the Northern Hemisphere.
+These deciduous flowering ornamental shrubs are well-known for their copious saucer-shaped yellow, pink, orange, or white flowers over a long blooming period.

-The name Cinquefoil is derived from the French cinq meaning five and feuille meaning leaf, for the plant’s five-petaled flowers.
-The Potentilla moniker originates in the Latin potens for powerful, referring to the early medicinal use of Potentilla to ease stomach aches.
-This bush is sometimes called a Five-Finger and has a remarkable resemblance to strawberry blooms without the fruit.
+The Rose-family flowers will also closely resemble buttercups and strawberries, giving the Potentilla its other common name - the Barren Strawberry.
+The name Cinquefoil is derived from the French cinq, meaning five, and feuille, meaning leaf, for the plant’s five-petaled flowers.
+The Potentilla moniker originates in the Latin potens, meaning powerful, referring to the early medicinal use of Potentilla to ease stomachaches.
+This bush is sometimes called a Five-Finger, Silverweed, or Tormentil.

 Kids love these flowers because the five petals form a curious star in the center of each blossom!